Skip to main content

 echo "Hello, World from UK South, AZ1" > /var/www/html/index.html

-If you use teraform you can add the bootstrap script above into there and you don't even have to SSH into it.
-Either way don't forget to configure an NSG to allow tcp/22 for ssh and tcp/80 for http inbound.
+If you use Terraform, you can add the bootstrap script above into your config and you don't even have to SSH into it.
+Either way, don't forget to configure an NSG to allow tcp/22 for SSH and tcp/80 for HTTP inbound.

 You should now have something that looks a bit like this:

-Giving out three different addresses for your three application instances is going to be troublesome so at a bare minimum we're going to need to set ourselves up with some sort of loadbalancer.
-In reality you're probably going to want autoscaling groups behind a loadbalancer but that's not something we're doing in a lab like this.
+Giving out three different addresses for your three application instances is going to be troublesome, so at a minimum we'll need to set up some sort of load balancer.
+In reality, you'd probably want autoscaling groups behind a load balancer, but that's not something we're doing in a lab like this.

-The magic of the Azure Load Balancer is that it operates at Layer 4 (TCP/UDP) and doesn't really work in the same way that the AWS ones or a typical on-premises load balancer does.
-It works ephemerally within the fabric so it isn't some sort of VM that can terminate a connection.
-Instead, it looks at the first encapsulated packet in transit, decides where it's going using a 5-tuple hash (source IP, source port, destination IP, destination port, protocol type), and then sends all subsequent encapsulated traffic to the right place.
-The nature of Azure Load Balancer means that it is always zone redundant.
+The magic of the Azure Load Balancer is that it operates at Layer 4 (TCP/UDP) and doesn't really work like AWS ones or a typical on-premises load balancer.
+It works ephemerally within the fabric, so it isn't some sort of VM that terminates connections.
+Instead, it looks at the first packet, decides where it's going using a 5-tuple hash (source IP, source port, destination IP, destination port, protocol type), and then sends all subsequent traffic to the right place.
+Because of how it works, Azure Load Balancer is always zone redundant.

 simon@MacBook-Pro WAF % curl http://172.167.121.180